What is Working Capital? Why is it Necessary for Businesses?

 However, as inventory items are consumed, they are typically replenished so that inventory levels are kept at a constant level throughout the duration of the project.
 If large working capital increases or declines are anticipated from year to year, positive or negative working capital costs can be accounted for in project analysis.

-Benefits of Strong Working Capital Position
+Benefits of a Strong Working Capital Position

 some of the benefits of having a healthy working capital position: